-Table 4 compares the outputs and revenues (from bird sales) of contract and non-contract producers across all production cycles.
+Table 5 compares the outputs and income (from bird sales) of contract and noncontract producers across all production cycles.
 As contract producers have larger flock sizes, their output is also larger whether measured by the number of birds or the total weight of birds sold.
 However, the average weight of a bird is pretty much the same across contract and non-contract growers.
-The average gross revenues per kg of bird are much lower for contract growers reflecting the netting out of input costs by the integrator.